Baune8D/AspNet.AssetManager/README.md

 - By default, the bundle name is inferred from the active view.
   - **Example**: `/Views/Home/Index.cshtml` -> `Views_Home_Index`
-- You can override it using `ViewData["Bundle"]`.
-Two forms are supported:
+- You can override the bundle chosen from view inference using `ViewData["Bundle"]`.
-  - A plain name e.g., `Home_Index`
-  - A view-like path starting with a slash e.g., `/Views/Home/Index`, which will be converted to the bundle name: `Views_Home_Index`
+- A bundle name can be directly provided to a tag helper using the `name` attribute.

 ### Development vs. production behavior